-I'm a Research Fellow at the Alfréd Rényi Mathematical Institute of the Hungarian Academy of Sciences, and an Associate Professor at the Department of Stochatics of the Mathematical Institute of the Technical University of Budapest.
+I'm a Research Fellow at the Alfréd Rényi Institute of Mathematics of the Hungarian Academy of Sciences, and an Associate Professor at the Department of Stochatics of the Mathematical Institute of the Budapest University of Technology and Economics.

 My main interest is in probability and statistical mechanics, especially random walks and percolation on infinite graphs.
 I am interested in many things, usually on the interface of discrete and continuous mathematics: geometric group theory, conformal invariance of scaling limits, Schramm-Loewner Evolution, noise sensitivity, PDE and game theory, combinatorial number theory, ergodic Ramsey theory, quasicrystals, Morse theory.